 - Keep your blood circulating while on the plane; stretch in your seat and walk up and down the aisles when you can.

 - Try to sleep on the plane at the time that corresponds to your desired bedtime in the new time zone.
-Use the appropriate props: earplugs, an eye mask, a neck rest, pillows, and the blankets provided to help make yourself more comfortable.
+Use the appropriate props: earplugs, an eye mask (this one is my favorite), a neck rest, pillows, and the blankets provided to help make yourself more comfortable.
 Take your shoes off and wear comfortable clothing.
 If you can’t sleep, at least close your eyes and use the eye mask at this time to help your body adjust its production of melatonin (the sleep hormone).

 - Once you arrive at your destination, you can take a short nap (under 40 minutes) to help the body cope with jet lag.
 Keep the nap under 40 minutes or you may confuse your biological clock and makes the readjustment to the new time zone more difficult.